 6. Analytics and reporting: Retailers should be able to adjust their business tactics with actionable insights from the platform that provides them complete visibility into their business growth, product and vendor performance, and payables and receivables.

-fabric Marketplace is a market-leading Commerce-as-a-Service (CaaS) platform that enables enterprise brands to rapidly design, build, and scale their dropshipping programs.
+fabric Dropship is a market-leading Commerce-as-a-Service (CaaS) platform that enables enterprise brands to rapidly design, build, and scale their dropshipping programs.
 It is an end-to-end, modular dropshipping solution that allows retailers to expand their product assortment, capture more revenue, and lower inventory risk by connecting with an expansive network of dropshipping vendors.

 Retailers can not only shorten the time-to-market and go live with new inventory within days, but they can also scale their programs with very little ongoing investment and development work.
-For example, Brooklinen, a luxury bedding brand, used fabric Marketplace to expand into adjacent bedroom categories without spending a dime on additional inventory.
+For example, Brooklinen, a luxury bedding brand, used fabric Dropship to expand into adjacent bedroom categories without spending a dime on additional inventory.
 By rapidly scaling its dropship program, the company generated YOY revenue growth of 186%.

-Similarly, Motherhood Maternity utilized fabric Marketplace to launch complementary categories such as Beauty and Wellness, Baby, and Accessories without taking on any inventory risk.
+Similarly, Motherhood Maternity utilized fabric Dropship to launch complementary categories such as Beauty and Wellness, Baby, and Accessories without taking on any inventory risk.
 Within the first six months of launch, the company immediately generated $200k of incremental revenue through their dropshipping program.

-However, unlike other offerings on the market, fabric Marketplace provides world-class technology combined with expert knowledge and premium services.
+However, unlike other offerings on the market, fabric Dropship provides world-class technology combined with expert knowledge and premium services.
 Retailers get to partner with seasoned and highly-experienced e-commerce managers who have built categories of products and dropshipping programs from the ground up.

-With guidance from professionals with deep industry relationships, high-touch personalized onboarding, ultra-fast and easy integrations, no additional fees for vendors, and modern technologies to drive best-in-class customer experiences and repeat business, fabric Marketplace can help companies to quickly and efficiently launch and scale dropshipping programs with the right products and the right business partners.
+With guidance from professionals with deep industry relationships, high-touch personalized onboarding, ultra-fast and easy integrations, no additional fees for vendors, and modern technologies to drive best-in-class customer experiences and repeat business, fabric Dropship can help companies to quickly and efficiently launch and scale dropshipping programs with the right products and the right business partners.

 If you’re ready to learn more about how to expand your product assortment and ignite new revenue streams, all while drastically lowering your inventory risk, get in touch with us today.